 for our Maintenance Monitors and other listeners which call sign is for which station.

-has their own specific call sign ID but the ID of repeater B is also being transmitted on repeater A. Listeners are hearing
+own specific call sign ID but the ID of repeater B is also being transmitted on repeater A. Listeners are hearing both call

-both call signs.
-So, how are the maintenance monitors and listeners to determine who is responsible for transmissions from
+signs.
+So, how are the maintenance monitors and listeners to determine who is responsible for transmissions from a specific

 A. The how-to is something else for the Section 97.103 station licensees to provide a workable solution.